LucianoLoyola/TerraformEC2-WebApp/README.md

 # TerraformEC2-WebApp

-A simple terraform web application that serves an NGINX by building an EC2 instance using the default VPC
+A simple terraform web application that serves an NGINX by building an EC2 instance using the default VPC.